-If Gary gets to pick what’s for dinner, he picks stir fry (Jack picks turkey tacos, Charlie is less predictable).
+If Gary gets to pick what’s for dinner, he picks stir fry (Jack picks tacos, Charlie is less predictable).
 Gary doesn’t care what’s in the stir fry: Lemon and Scallion Chicken Stir Fry, Chicken and Cabbage Stir Fry with Miso Sauce, Spicy Stir Fried Beef and Vegetables, all good.

 Like most stir-fries (and certainly the ones I make) this is fast, and simple, and immensely flavorful without being heavy.